And vs. but ─ What is the difference?

 Correct: Iron and copper are reactive elements, but neon is not.

-We hope this helped and you feel confident about using these conjunctions correctly in your writing.
+We hope this helped, and you feel confident about using these conjunctions correctly in your writing.
+For added accuracy, using a grammar checker can help you spot any potential errors.

 Trinka: